 For medical questions, we encourage you to review our information with your doctor.

-Prior authorization is often used with expensive prescription drugs.
-It means that your doctor must explain that the drug is medically necessary before the insurance company will cover it.
-The company may want you to use a different medicine before they will approve the one your doctor prescribes.
-They may also limit how much of the drug you can have, or how many refills.
-If there is reason to believe that the company’s preferred drug or approved quantity either wouldn’t work or wouldn’t be safe for you, you can appeal their decision.
+Pre-authorization is often needed for expensive medicines.
+Sometimes insurance plans will want you to try a different medicine before they will approve the one your doctor prescribes.
+They may also limit how much of the medicine you can have at a time, or how many refills you can have.
+If your health care provider thinks that the insurance plan’s preferred medicine wouldn’t work or wouldn’t be safe for you, you can appeal the decision.
 See If Your Health Insurance Claim Is Denied.

 You might also need to get pre-authorization before you go outside your network for care.
-Under most plans, members must use only the services of certain providers or networks of providers and institutions that have contracts with the plan.
+Under most plans, members must use the services of certain providers or health care facilities that have contracts with the plan.

-You may want to check with your health insurance administrator or get help from your cancer team to try and get the treatment approved.
-You can also ask your doctor if there is another treatment that will work as well, one which your plan is more likely to approve.
+Ask your cancer care team to help you try and get the treatment approved.
+The insurance plan may need more information to support the use of the treatment.
+You can also ask your cancer care team if there is another treatment that might work as well, one which your plan is more likely to approve.

 Check with the insurance company about how you can appeal these decisions just as you would a claim denial.
-You might get the plan to reverse their previous decision.
+You might be able to get them to reverse their previous decision.